molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/storage.md

 {% endif %}
 ```

-We now also privide an archive option, for sleeping datasets.
-Archive option is substantially cheaper than PRM.
+We now also provide an archive option, for sleeping datasets.
+The archive option is substantially cheaper than storing data on PRM.

 Please consult the info below and make sure you know what to store where!